SanthoshiBoyina/BlogApplication/README.md

 ## Title : Blog Application Using MERN STACK

 ## Objective :
-In this MERN (MongoDB, ExpressJS, ReactJS, NodeJS) STACK Blog Application, users can create, read, update, and delete blog posts.
-It provides a user-friendly interface for managing blog content, including features like adding new posts and viewing existing posts.
+I developed a Blog Application using the MERN stack (MongoDB, Express.js, React.js, and Node.js) that allows users to securely log in to their accounts and manage their personal blogs.
+The front-end, built with React.js, provides a responsive and user-friendly interface where users can view, create, edit, and delete their blog posts.
+The backend, powered by Node.js and Express.js, manages the application’s API routes and business logic, while MongoDB serves as the database to store user information and blog content efficiently.
+This project showcases full-stack development skills with a focus on user authentication, RESTful API design, and real-time UI interaction.

 ## Tools :
 Visual Studio Code